EmilySillars/ISCA-2021-Script-PACT-2024/scripts-for-PACT.md

    ID,Title,Authors,"# Reviews",Status,OveMer,Tags
    ```

+5. COMMENT: WE ALREADY HAVE THIS SPREADSHEET.
-5. The CSV file that contains the list papers alongside with its PC conflict. ***(used by both Paper Discussion and Zoom Meeting Config)***
+   The CSV file that contains the list papers alongside with its PC conflict. ***(used by both Paper Discussion and Zoom Meeting Config)***

    This file is obtained from HotCRP by clicking `Search` on the Search Field `All` in `Submitted`.
 Then, move to the bottom of the page, click `select all xxx` and click `Download`.
 Select `PC Conflict` on `Paper Information` submenu, then click `Go`.